honeycombio/observability-day-workshop/scripts/README.md

 ### What the Script Does

-1. Checks if Docker is running
+1. Checks if Docker and Node.js are installed
 2. Starts the application if it's not already running
+3. Sets up a temporary environment for Playwright
+4. Uses a headless browser to:
-3. Makes a request to the web service to verify it's responding
+   - Navigate to the web interface
-4. Generates a meme by calling the backend-for-frontend service
+   - Take a screenshot before clicking the GO button
+   - Click the GO button
+   - Wait for the meme image to load
+   - Take a screenshot after the image loads
+   - Verify the image is displayed correctly
 5. Waits for traces to be sent to Honeycomb
 6. Queries the Honeycomb API to find recent traces
 7. Verifies that all services (backend-for-frontend, meminator, phrase-picker, image-picker) contributed spans to the trace